• Home

 One of God’s promises that should strike the believer is found in 1 Corinthians 10:13: “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it”.
 Here we have a well of substantial fortitude.
 I use the word ‘substantial’ for these words don’t amount to empty pep talk so common nowadays.
 They are solid, authoritative, and reliable.

-This is the sort of scripture the meditative mind should ruminate every now and then, for it imparts expectation, courage, and true grit.
+This is the sort of scripture the meditative mind should ruminate on every now and then, for it imparts expectation, courage, and true grit.
 It attests that God, in his faithfulness, will not allow us to be tempted beyond what we are able to handle, but with the temptation will also make a way of escape to make sure we are able to bear it.
 This promise is as true as God Himself.
-It is more solid than the rock that has survived the clashes of the ocean waves for millenniums.
+It is more solid than the rock that has survived the clashes of the ocean waves for millennia.
 It is trustworthy, and as such, should fill our heart with hope.

 Something else about the Son of Man